jupyterlab/jupyterlab/tutorial/documents.md

 ## Document Manager

-The *Document Manager* is used by the *File Browser* to open and manage open documents.
-It handles:
+The *Document Manager* handles:

-- models
+- document models
-- contexts
+- document contexts

-- widgets
+The *File Browser* uses the *Document Manager* to open documents and manage them.

 for documents and manages their life cycle.